6)

 occupations, ages, or an address, as are often given in the original record.

-Many American children of immigrants have what they call "Birth
+Many American children of immigrants have what they believe are "Birth

 Certificates" or "Marriage Certificates" for their parents, but are